kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/syllabus.typ

 #set enum(numbering: "Week 1")
 + *Introduction to the course:* There will not be lab, instead we will have brainstorming sessions to guide you to formalize your semester long project.
 + *Version control:* We will learn how to do version control with git.
+Since this is at the beginning of the course, instead of a hacking session, we will go around and pitch our project to each other.
 + *Python*: We will introduce python, some best practices in python, and how to set up a package in python.
 + *Julia*: We will introduce julia, and learn about how to set up a project in julia.
 + *Rust*: We will introduce rust, some unique features of rust, and how to set up a project in rust.
 + *Documentation and testing:* You will learn how to build documentation and tests for your project.
 + *Tooling, Benchmarking and Profiling:* You will be introduced to some developer tools such as formatter, benchmarking and profiling tools.
-+ *Pitch session:* There will be no lab, and hacking.
++ *Mid-semester update:* There will be no lab, and hacking.
 Instead, people should present their progress so far.
 + *Fall break*
 + *Continous integration:* You will learn how to use actions to continously update and test your code.
 + *Containerization:* You will learn how to containerize your applications and deploy it.